 We’ve all seen or experienced the mood swing that comes out of nowhere during a heavy drinking session.
-The guy or gal who was telling everyone, “I love you” an hour ago is now picking fights at the bar with strangers.
+The guy or gal telling everyone, “I love you,” an hour ago is now picking fights at the bar with strangers.
 (Or some version of that.)

-This overcorrection by the brain is also what fuels the hangxiety the following day.
+This overcorrection by the brain also fuels the hangxiety the following day.

 Hangxiety vs Hangover – What’s the difference?

 Not everyone who drinks will experience hangxiety the next day, and neither will everyone who gets a hangover.